For Netanyahu, North Korea nuclear test offers lesson on Iran

 If all that fails to deter Iran, "then it will have to be stopped another way", he said, alluding to military action.

-The United States and some of its Western allies share Israel's suspicion that Iran is trying to develop nuclear weapon capability under the guise of a civilian atomic energy program.
+The United States and some of its Western allies share Israel's suspicion that Iran is trying to develop nuclear weapon capability under the guise of a civilian atomic energy programme.

 Despite four rounds of United Nations sanctions, Iran has defied international demands to scale back uranium enrichment.